udellc/Vibrosonics/CONTRIBUTING.md

 ## Issues & Planning

-Explain how to file issues, required templates/labels, estimation, and triage/assignment practices.
 To report a bug or request a feature, open an issue if you do not find a relevant one already made.
 If you’d like to help improve the project:

 * Create a branch for your feature/fix.
 If it is corresponding to an issue, make sure the branch is linked to that issue.